as Adverse Drug Reaction

 specific exclusion criteria for iritis were included in the phase 3

 psoriatic arthritis clinical trials.
 5,6

-the pivotal phase 3 plaque psoriasis clinical trials.7
+phase 3 plaque psoriasis clinical trials.7

 and TEAEs of Iritis in Ixekizumab Clinical Trials